Aditya-iitdh/Computer_Networks_Chat_Video/README.md

 # Explanation and program structure
 ## server.py
-- For encryption, we have used **RSA algorithm** implemented in pycryptodome package.
+- For encryption, I have used **RSA algorithm** implemented in pycryptodome package.

 - Creates a thread for every client connected and handles them seperately.